Havoc in Heaven: Part Two

-An omitted part of the original release shows General Li interrupting the Emperor's tour of his land, requesting additional troops.
-The God of the North Star interjects, saying that subterfuge is required again and after a short argument, the Emperor agrees to his plan.
-A short scene of life under the protection of the Monkey King is cut short by the captured God of the North Star being brought to Wukong by monkey soldiers.
+An omitted part of the original release shows Li Jing interrupting the Jade Emperor's leisure tour of Heaven, requesting additional troops.
+Venus interjects, saying that subterfuge is required again and after a short argument, theJade Emperor agrees to his plan.
+A short scene of life under the protection of the Monkey King is cut short by the captured Venus being brought to Wukong by monkey soldiers.

-The second act opens with the God of the North Star trying to entice Wukong back to Heaven, but the Monkey King is wary, even with Heaven's acceptance of the Monkey King's title.
+The second act opens with the Venus trying to entice Wukong back to Heaven, but the Monkey King is wary, even with Heaven's acceptance of the Monkey King's title.
 The God makes comments about the Flower and Fruit Mountain, comparing it to the Heavenly Garden, extolling the beauty, scents and fruit compared to earthly delights.
-Intrigued, Wukong agrees to become the guardian of the Heavenly Garden, another minor post that he is misled to believe is important.
-Now assumed to be placated, he is left alone in the Garden where he eats the Empress’ peaches of immortality.
+Intrigued, Wukong agrees to become the guardian of the Heavenly Peach Orchard, another minor post that he is misled to believe is important.
+Now assumed to be placated, he is left alone in the Garden where he eats the Queen Mother of the West's peaches of immortality.

-A procession of fairies comes to collect peaches for an important Imperial banquet where they are questioned by Wukong about the banquet's guests.
-When he hears that the Dragon King of the Eastern Sea had been invited, but not the ‘Great Sage Equal of Heaven’, Wukong realises he has been tricked again and flies into a rage.
+A procession of fairies comes to collect peaches for an annual Peach Banquet where they are questioned by Wukong about the banquet's guests.
+When he hears that all deities had been invited, but not he, Wukong realises he has been tricked again and flies into a rage.
 The fairies flee, but Wukong stops them with his magic.
-He goes to the Imperial banquet hall and after putting all the attendants to sleep, begins to sample the food and wine.
+He goes to the Jade Pool and after putting all the attendants to sleep, begins to sample the food and wine.

 The drunken Monkey King suddenly becomes homesick and steals the entire banquet, putting it into a magical bag for his subjects.
-He then leaves for the Flower and Fruit Mountain but becomes lost due to his drunkenness, ending up at Lao Tzu’s workshop where he eats the Emperor's Pills of Immortality.
+He then leaves for the Flower and Fruit Mountain but becomes lost due to his drunkenness, ending up at Lao Tzu's palace where he eats the Pills of Immortality meant for the Jade Emperor.
 The pills sober him up, allowing him to travel home where he is greeted enthusiastically by his monkeys and he opens the bag, allowing his monkeys to enjoy the stolen food.